 After hitting her pain threshold in Logroño, Natalia’s ‘walking’ Camino had evolved into a ‘helping’ Camino.
 For the last 11 days, she had lived vicariously through the adventures of others, selflessly volunteering as a hospitalero in the route’s long list of Albergues.

 She explained that a young Argentinian couple, on the first day of their adventure, endured the horror of having their entire cash reserve stolen.
-Almost every euro they’d squirrelled away for the Camino journey was gone — just like that.
-I couldn’t even imagine how I would press on after such an ordeal.
+Almost every euro they’d squirrelled away for their Camino journey was gone — just like that.
+I couldn’t imagine how I would have pressed on after such an ordeal.
 However, instead of dejectedly shelving their plans, the pair had begun slowly busking their way toward Santiago.
-The little money they collected went toward food rations, while generosity from strangers and accommodation at donation-only Albergues had become a necessity.
+The little money they collected went toward food rations, while generosity from strangers and accommodation at donation-only Albergues had become a staple.

-Much like Natalia, their pilgrimage wasn’t as planned.
+Much like Natalia, their pilgrimage hadn’t gone as planned.
 Though, hopefully, they would also embrace their Camino as a unique experience, full of opportunities to grow their resolve and ingenuity, while remaining open to faith-restoring human kindness.

-We reclined on the lawn until the shadows had swallowed up the remaining daylight and the park’s festoon lighting glittered magically overhead.
+We reclined on the lawn until the shadows had swallowed up the remaining daylight and the park’s festoon lighting glittered charmingly overhead.
 Our rest day had come just in time; while I’d managed to avoid any lasting injuries since beginning my Camino, a disruptive twinge underneath my left patella was a cause for concern.
-Fortunately, my plans for Day 20 included little other than napping and fattening my stomach with the city’s culinary delicacies.
+Fortunately, my plans for Day 20 included little other than napping and fattening my concaved stomach.

 All the details.